 In March 2021, the American Rescue Plan Act of 2021 (the "ARPA") was passed, which includes, among many other provisions, significant financial assistance for eligible, underfunded multi-employer pension plans.
 The Company believes that several multi-employer pension plans for employees covered by our collective bargaining agreements are eligible, including the Central States, Southeast and Southwest Areas Pension Fund and the Teamsters Local 641 Pension Fund.
 The special financial assistance provided by the ARPA is designed to cover the payments of accrued pension benefits through the 2051 plan year and is not subject to any repayment obligations.
 The Pension Benefit Guaranty Corporation ("PBGC") has issued the application requirements for special financial assistance and additional guidance, and has begun providing approvals to certain plans.
-To date we have not been impacted and based upon our understanding of these regulations and guidance, the Company does not anticipate any material short-term impacts of this financial assistance.
-On January 12, 2023, Central States announced that they had received \$35.8 billion in funding from the American Rescue Plan.
+Based upon our understanding of these regulations and guidance, the Company does not anticipate any material short-term impacts of this financial assistance.
 The Company is monitoring applications submitted by the relevant multi-employer pension plans.
+In January 2022, the Road Carriers Local 707 Pension Fund received the PBGC's approval that should result in this plan receiving \$725.6 million in special financial assistance.